Cruise Croatia: Split to Split

 - Two shower towels are provided, and extras are available at 3 EUR per towel.

 - Tipping the boat captain and boat staff is optional, but recommended, along with tipping your Tour Director.
-More details below.
+More details in "Money & Tipping"

 You’ll sample a variety of local dishes on your trip, but read on for delicacies you must try in Croatia: